 5. Provide Multiple Ways to Engage

 A great website allows visitors to engage and connect with your business, so you need to provide multiple mediums to accomplish this.

 There are plenty of different channels and avenues visitors can leverage to get in touch with you or reach out to learn more.
 You should have a presence on Facebook, Twitter, and LinkedIn, and provide links to these social media channels on your website.
 Similarly, give visitors the opportunity to easily pick up the phone and call you or send an email to a sales inbox.
 The more channels that you can have and the more opportunities that a prospect can reach out to you, the more likely they are to do so if they find a pathway that is their preferred method of communication.

 6. Lead Capture Forms

 Last but certainly not least, you need to get lead capture forms up on your website.
 From a marketing standpoint, the most important thing your website should be doing is capturing information and generating leads.
 But what does this look like?

 It can be a “contact us” form, for example, or a gated piece of content like an eBook, webinar, or another sort of asset that lives behind a form.
-You could also use forms that allow visitors to get a quote, request pricing information, or schedule a free network assessment or IT consultation.
+You could also use forms that allow visitors to get a quote, request pricing information, or schedule a network assessment or IT consultation.